Saab 37 Viggen: Avionics

-On later variants of the Viggen, from the JA37 onwards, it was decided to adopt a newer and more powerful computer, the American CD107, which was license-manufactured and further developed by Saab.
+On later variants of the Viggen, from the JA37 onwards, it was decided to adopt a newer and more powerful Singer-Kearfott SKC-2037 digital central processor, license-manufactured and further developed by Saab as the CD 107.
 The computing techniques and concepts, such as distributed computing, went beyond use of the Viggen, in addition to civil-orientated derivatives, it directly contributed to the computers used on board the Viggen's replacement, the Saab JAS 39 Gripen.
 Various electronic countermeasures (ECM) were installed upon the Viggen, these were typically provided by Satt Elektronik.
 The ECM systems consisted of a Satt Elektronik radar warning receiver system in the wings and the tail, an optional Ericsson Erijammer pod and BOZ-100 chaff/flare pod.
 Infrared warning receivers were also later installed.
 In total, the electronics weighed 600 kg, a substantial amount for a single-engine fighter of the era.

 The aircraft's principal sensor was an Ericsson PS 37 X-band monopulse radar, which used a mechanically steered parabolic reflector housed in a radome.
 This radar performed several functions, including air-to-ground and air-to-air telemetry, search, track, terrain-avoidance and cartography.
-On the JA 37 fighter-interceptor model, the PS 37 radar was replaced by the more capable Ericsson PS 46 X-band pulse repetition frequency, which had an all-weather look-down/shoot-down capability reportedly in excess of 50 kilometers and continuous-wave illumination for the Skyflash missiles as well as the ability to track two targets while scanning.
-According to Ericsson, it had a 50 per cent chance of spotting a low-flying McDonnell Douglas F-4 Phantom II within a single scan and possessed a high level of resistance to interference from ECM.
+On the JA 37 fighter-interceptor model, the PS 37 radar was replaced by the more capable Ericsson PS 46 X-band pulse-doppler radar, which had an all-weather look-down/shoot-down capability reportedly in excess of 50 kilometers and continuous-wave illumination for the Skyflash missiles as well as the ability to track two targets while scanning.
+According to Ericsson, it had a 50 percent chance of spotting a low-flying McDonnell Douglas F-4 Phantom II within a single scan and possessed a high level of resistance to interference from ECM.

 Saab and Honeywell co-developed an automatic digital flight control system for the JA 37 Viggen, which has been claimed to be the first such system in a production aircraft.
 To assist low altitude flight, a Honeywell radar altimeter with transmitter and receiver in the canard wings was used.
 The aircraft was also fitted with a Decca Type 72 Doppler navigation radar.
 TILS (Tactical Instrument Landing System), a landing-aid system made by Cutler-Hammer AIL, improved landing accuracy to 30 m from the threshold on the short highway airbase system.
 In order to effectively enforce Sweden's air space, the Viggen was integrated with STRIL 60 national defence system.
 The JA 37 Viggen was also equipped with a Garrett AiResearch digital Central Air Data Computer, modified from the unit used upon the Grumman F-14 Tomcat.